-In 2002, industry was responsible for 5220.6 million tons of carbon dioxide (Mt CO2), 21% of human-caused (anthropogenic) carbon dioxide (CO2) emissions to the atmosphere (4322.9 Mt from fuel combustion and 897.7 Mt from industrial processes).
-North America's industry contributed 758.7 Mt of combustion-sourced emissions and 66.8 million tons (Mt) of process emissions for a total of 826 Mt, 16% of global totals.
+In 2002, industry was responsible for 5220.6 Mt of CO2, 21% of anthropogenic CO2 emissions to the atmosphere (4322.9 Mt from fuel combustion and 897.7 Mt from industrial processes).
+North America's industry contributed 758.7 Mt of combustion-sourced emissions and 66.8 Mt of process emissions for a total of 826 Mt, 16% of global totals.
 The manufacturing industry contributed 12% of total North American greenhouse gas (GHG) emissions, lower than in many other parts of the world.
-However, with North America's population at 6.8% of the world's total, industry contributed a proportionally larger share of total industrial emissions per capita than the rest of the world (see Fig. 8-1A).2
+But with North America's population at 6.8% of the world's total, industry contributed a proportionally larger share of total industrial emissions per capita than the rest of the world (see Fig. 8-1A).2 industries are equally substantial.